 The Ibn Rushd Fund was founded in Germany and has members from and in numerous Arab and Western countries.
 Named after the philosopher Ibn Rushd (Averroes, 1126-1198), it seeks to promote freedom of thought and democratic forces in the Arab World by bestowing the Ibn Rushd Award once a year.
 This is a citizens’ award which is exclusively financed by membership fees and donations.
-The sub-theme varies from year to year, and has so far covered literature and film, women’s rights, the reform of Islam, Arab Enlightenment, economics and Internet platform.
-To determine the main theme, each January the Ibn Rushd Fund calls upon its members to choose the award category for the year from a list of topics.
-Anyone interested can then nominate candidates, and an independent jury well versed in the subject is appointed by the Ibn Rushd Fund to select the winner from among the nominees.
+The focus varies from year to year, and has so far covered literature and film, women’s rights, the reform of Islam, Arab Enlightenment, economics, blogger/internet platform, and journalism.
+To determine the focus, each year in January the Ibn Rushd Fund calls upon its members to choose the award category from a list of topics.
+Any interested member of the public may then nominate candidates, and an independent jury well versed in the subject is appointed by the Ibn Rushd Fund to select the winner from among the nominees.